Sodalitium Christianae Vitae: From 2011

 At the Extraordinary General Assembly in January 2011 Eduardo Regal Villa, who since 2001 had been Vicar General and General Coordinator of the Christian Life Movement, was elected Superior General.
 In December 2012, at the Fourth Ordinary General Assembly Sodalit delegates for the assembly elected Alessandro Moroni Llabrés, a Peruvian, who had been superior in Santiago, Chile since 1999.

-In 2015 Pedro Salinas, a former member, published a book, Mitad Monjes, Mitad Soldados (Half Monks, Half Soldiers) which reported abuse and mistreatment, including sexual abuse, by Luis Fernando Figari.
+In 2015 Pedro Salinas, a former member, and journalist Paola Ugaz published a book, Mitad Monjes, Mitad Soldados (Half Monks, Half Soldiers) which reported abuse and mistreatment, including sexual abuse, by Luis Fernando Figari.
 The movement first published a response which was later considered insufficient, then said that it was "a cause for deep grief and shame if such acts could have been committed by Luis Fernando Figari ...
 We condemn the incidents that may have occurred, especially the sexual abuse".
 They said that the testimonies in the book were plausible and needed to be thoroughly clarified, and that former members of the Movement had reported abuse.
 Ecclesial authorities were investigating.

 The SCJ created a committee of members and non-SCJ experts to meet with any person affected, and said they were committed to thoroughly investigating and clarifying the truth about "the incidents, which are intolerable, because they involve grave suffering for persons who trusted our community, and they betray our deepest values".
 They said they were available to cooperate with civil and ecclesial authorities.
 There were thirty allegations of abuse by Fernando Figari and his closest associates, including Daniel Murguía and Germán Doig.
 Salinas's book also details Fernando Figari's involvement in his youth with extreme right-wing, and phalangist groups.

+In April 2016, Sodalitium leader Alessandro Moroni posted an online video where he claimed that the organization had conducted an investigation which resulted in a conclusion that Figari was guilty of sex abuse and that he was also now in a state of persona non grata.
+Moroni stated that "After the testimonies received, we consider Luis Fernando Figari guilty of the allegations of abuse against him and declare him persona non grata in our organisation as we deplore and wholly condemn his behaviour."

-In February 2017 the institute's superior general turned over to Peru's Office of the Public Prosecutor information identified in the committee's recent report regarding the sexual abuse of minors by its founder and by four of its former members.
+In February 2017 the institute's Superior General turned over to Peru's Office of the Public Prosecutor information identified in the committee's recent report regarding the sexual abuse of minors by its founder and by four of its former members.